 I create awesome web designs and then turn them into working web pages, emails and Facebook graphics and apps.
 I also integrate content management systems into websites, and get creative with print work.

 What’s your day job?

-I’m currently working as a web developer for WebMD.
+I most recently worked as a web developer for Medscape/WebMD.
 I have worked as a content management specialist for Canon USA, a digital marketing specialist for Red Apple Group and Tele-Verse Communications, a web developer for Health Care Compliance Strategies, a Healthstream company, a web producer at The EGC Group, a web developer at Klick Kitchen and a graphic designer Student Management Group.
 I also did technical support for Nortel Networks and Information Builders.
 Plus, I spent my college internship at the Riverhead County Jail as part of internal security creating websites for their intranet.
-I can’t say much more about that, though.
-High security and all that.
+I can’t say much more about that last one, though, due to security clearance.

 How has Social Media impacted traditional media?

 Social Media offers a stronger word-of-mouth route to marketing.
 It gives the consumer a real voice and a real impact.
 Companies need to be involved in social to make sure they can quickly respond to customers and their comments.

 Any partners, spouses or pets you want to mention?

 Just my cat, Loki.
 He was named for the trickster Norse god, but inspired a bit by the Marvel character.